 Drug Addiction, if defined in laymen’s terms, means to be unable to control oneself from consuming a substance or engaging in an activity that is injurious to a person’s overall well-being – i.e. both mental and physical.
 It can include one’s inability to control their eating habits, drinking habits, and most important of all their inability to seize the consumption of illicit drug addictions and substances like opiates, alcohol, cannabis, etc. While most people consider addiction a bad habit, it is a disease.
 It is a lifelong condition that is manageable but not curable.

 Here are 5 things you need to know about drug addiction if you or someone you know has drug addiction problem:

 Yes!
-It is without a doubt possible if the person is provided the appropriate treatment program which not only deals with the cessation of the problem but also addresses the emotional social and physical aspects of the person’s life that led to addictions of Drugs, for instance will not just focus on the drug consumption but ideally also on the factors that made the person seek refuge in alcoholism.
+It is without a doubt possible if the person is provided the appropriate treatment program which not only deals with the cessation of the problem but also addresses the emotional social and physical aspects of the person’s life that led to addictions to Drugs, for instance, will not just focus on the drug consumption but ideally also on the factors that made the person seek refuge in alcoholism.

 This is a common misconception.
-People think they need to end up with full blown symptoms of addiction to seek help.
+People think they need to end up with full-blown symptoms of addiction to seek help.
 No. Family and friends and loved ones can help a person recognize their behavior and how it can lead to legal, professional, and interpersonal losses.
 Treatment rehabilitation in Karachi is readily available for people who are interested in getting back on their feet before it is too late.

-Lets help each other build up a society where we facilitate each other through support and care.
+Let’s help each other build up a society where we facilitate each other through support and care.